 Money-back guarantee: 30 DAYS

-IPVanish’s large network includes 85 servers spread across Scotland and England.
+IPVanish’s large network includes 85 server locations+spread across Scotland and England.
 It’s capable of unblocking popular apps and platforms including Skype, WhatsApp, BBC iPlayer, Sky Go, All 4, and ITV Hub, plus it’s one of the fastest VPNs around.
 This means you can stream British content in high-definition without worrying about long buffer times or stuttering playback.

-This VPN uses 256-bit encryption and offers several additional security options, including IPv6 and DNS leak protection, OpenVPN obfuscation, a kill switch, and a LAN traffic blocker.
+This VPN uses 256-bit encryption and offers several additional device security options, including IPv6 and DNS leak protection, OpenVPN obfuscation, a kill switch, and a LAN traffic blocker.
 What’s more, IPVanish has a no-logs policy.
-It allows up to five connections at once, making it a strong choice for those looking to browse securely from any device.
+It allows any number of connections at once, making it a strong choice for those looking to browse securely from any device.

 Dedicated apps are available for Windows, MacOS, iOS, Android, and Amazon Fire TV.
 Manual configuration is required for Linux systems and supported routers.